georchestra/georchestra/postgresql/DOCKER_HUB.md

 # How to use this image

+It is recommended to use the official docker composition: https://github.com/georchestra/docker.

-See the section `database` in the [`georchestra/docker/docker-compose.yml`](https://github.com/georchestra/docker/blob/master/docker-compose.yml) file.
+For this specific component, see the section `database` in the [`georchestra/docker/docker-compose.yml`](https://github.com/georchestra/docker/blob/master/docker-compose.yml) file.

 ## Where is it built